Slevinski/swserver/tools/output/Guide.md

 ### API by Example [/notFound]

 #### GET
-The when a location is not found, a JSON error is returned.
+When a location is not found, a JSON error is returned.

 ## Group svg
 The svg groups creates SVG images that are stand-alone or that require the SignWriting 2010 fonts.